-Supply chain leaders are looking more holistically at their operations in light of recent supply shortages, and asking "How can we identify risk and adjust systems to be better prepared?"
+Supply chain leaders are looking more holistically at their operations and asking "How can we identify risk and adjust systems to be better prepared?"

 While it is impossible to anticipate every fluctuation in the system, identifying areas of risk, understanding and anticipating changes in variables, and planning for in-flight adjustments based on environmental changes can increase system responsiveness.